 Conclusion: Understanding and early education of palliative care to patients, family members, caregivers, and medical clinicians positively impact those managing a terminal illness.

 Keywords: Terminal illness, palliative care, quality of life

 Macarol S. The Gap Between Life and Death: A Focus on Palliative Care.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(1).